 South Arkansas Community College's Division of Workforce and Continuing Education supports the college’s overall mission by offering ongoing learning opportunities that prepare diverse individuals for career advancement, a college education, or enriched lives through good health and personal fulfillment.

-The Adult Education Program provides adults with the opportunity to improve their basic reading, writing, and math skills.
+The Adult Education Program provides Arkansas residents with the opportunity to improve their basic reading, writing, and math skills.
 Students may work on basic skills to improve their ACT scores, to take the Official GED Test, to improve their employability skills, to advance their workplace skills, or to gain personal satisfaction.
+The core Adult Education Programs are GED, WAGE, and ESL.

 The Academic and Career Achievement Program (ACAP) is a custom-tailored learning program that offers students a unique post-secondary opportunity to further their formal education and become self-reliant.
 The conceptual framework for the program depicts four standards as cornerstones of practice: Academic Access, Career Development, Campus Inclusion, and Self-Determination.
 The ACAP program at South Arkansas Community College is designed for individuals who have Intellectual Disabilities (ID) or Developmental Disabilities (DD), and who can benefit from the community college experience.